Research Program on Global Health and Human Rights

 Visual Power: Harnessing Art, Design, and Collaborative Filmmaking in Participatory Global Health Research

-April 3, 2024 | 12:30 PM - 2:00 PM |The Dodd Center for Human Rights, Conference Room 162
+April 3, 2024 | 12:30 - 2:00 PM | The Dodd Center for Human Rights

-Sara Baumann introduces Collaborative Filmmaking during this lunchtime seminar.
+Sara Baumann introduces collaborative filmmaking during this lunchtime seminar.
 Her presentation showcases a participatory visual research project called “Art Heals,” which explores the role of public art in recovery, healing, and community building.

 Trauma-Informed Interviewing: A Workshop For Field Researchers

+Join Professor of Social Work Megan Berthold and Professor Emeritus of Pharmacy Tom Buckley for an interactive workshop on trauma-informed interviewing for field researchers.
+This workshop was developed with the needs of graduate students and faculty in mind, though others are welcome to join.
 Prof. Berthold and Prof. Buckley have extensive experience working with refugees, asylum seekers, Cambodian survivors of genocide, and others who have suffered war-related atrocities, both in the U.S. and abroad.
 Now both working in clinical settings, Berthold and Buckley have ample experience in training those who work with people who have experienced trauma.

 Longing for Healing: An Art-Based Project with Victims of the Armed Conflict in Colombia